-Now that we have a few examples of why life sciences pharma companies struggle to establish an omnichannel strategy let’s look at a proven framework.
-Axtria’s Omnichannel Framework identifies eight key process areas (KPAs) that are important for creating the omnichannel customer experience.
+Now that we have a few examples of why life sciences pharma companies struggle to establish an omnichannel strategy let’s look at a proven maturity model.
+Axtria’s Omnichannel Maturity Model identifies eight key process areas (KPAs) that are important for creating the omnichannel customer experience.
 Each KPA or building block should be considered when striving to establish or improve omnichannel capabilities.
 An illustration of the building blocks are shown below.

 Our recommended approach is first to define the omnichannel capabilities required to support future campaigns.
-Leveraging the framework described, create a plan considering each of the above building blocks.
+Leveraging the maturity model described, create a plan considering each of the above building blocks.
 In most cases, it will not be necessary to address each of the eight building blocks for each iteration.

 For example, a company looking to plan, execute, and measure its first omnichannel campaign would likely want to establish necessary capabilities related to: (1) organizational desire and commitment, (2) data ingest and processing, (3) customer 360, (6) content, and (8) omnichannel planning.
 It may not be necessary to address other areas to support a simple omnichannel campaign.